Top 10 Free Apps Every Small Business Owner Should Have

 Pricing:

-The last thing you want to do when working, especially when running a business, is waste time.
+The last thing you want to do when running a business is waste time.
 Whether it’s your own or your employees’, the workday can easily slip away, leaving you with much to do and no time left to do it.

 Clockify’s free plan provides:

-- Reporting — to analyze your time usage and productivity trends,
+• Reporting — to analyze your time usage and productivity trends, and

 While working, I like to keep Clockify’s timer running in another tab.
-Watching the minutes pass helps me stay focused and productive, keeping me away from distractions.
+Watching the minutes pass helps me stay focused and productive, reducing distractions

 Pros: